-PRI is a proud regional member of the Campaign for Decriminalization and Reclassification of Petty Offences in Africa.
-The campaign works at the national and regional level to challenge petty offences that impact the most marginalised people in our society and raise prison overcrowding levels unnecessarily.
+PRI is a proud member of the Campaign to Decriminalise Poverty and Status.
+The campaign works at the national and regional level in Africa to challenge petty offences that impact the most marginalised people in our society and raise prison overcrowding levels unnecessarily.

 Touting, loitering, having unpaid debts and being labelled as a ‘rogue or vagabond’ see persons arrested and imprisoned – often for lengthy periods of time while they wait for their trial and sentence – in many countries across Africa.